The One Percent Rule

 Divide the monthly lease payment (before sales tax) by the vehicle’s MSRP (sticker price).

-If the result is around 1% or less, the deal is generally very good.
+If the result is around 1% or less, the deal is rated as outstanding

 This rule works best for typical leases of 36 months with 10,000–12,000 miles per year.
-For other lease terms or mileage allowances, a lease calculator will give a more accurate evaluation, although variations such as 39 months or 15,000 miles don't significantly change the results.
+For other lease terms or mileage allowances, our Lease Calculator will give a more accurate evaluation, although small variations such as 39 months or 15,000 miles don't significantly change the results.

 Example